umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 In this first step, you need to check the Database state to see if the existing data can be migrated to Umbraco Engage.

 {% hint style="info" %}
-If you are using separate databases for uMarketingSuite and Umbraco, you need to run the first group of checks on the Umbraco database and the second group of checks on the uMarketingSuite database.
+Are you using separate databases for uMarketingSuite and Umbraco?
+In that case, run the first group of checks on the Umbraco database and the second group of checks on the uMarketingSuite database.
 {% endhint %}

 1. Execute the prerequisites check using the following query: